 - Children should have someone to help them climb on a jungle gym or perform gymnastics.

 - Ask your child's doctor about your child participating in contact sports.

-Your child should wear a medical alert or ID bracelet.
+Your child should wear a medical alert bracelet.
 Tell family members, friends, teachers, school nurses, babysitters, swimming instructors, lifeguards, and coaches about your child's seizure disorder.